ibrahim-iftikhar/Todo-List/README.md

 # Todo-List
-This project is made with Javascript with Local Storage
+This project is made with JavaScript with Local Storage